Caitlin Lowe: National Pro Fastpitch

-Lowe played her first two seasons in limited action but was later named All-NPF from 2012–2014, including nabbing the Player of The Year and Diamond Spikes Awards in 2012.
+Lowe played her first two seasons in limited action but was later named All-NPF from 2012 to 2014, including nabbing the Player of The Year and Diamond Spikes Awards in 2012.
 In 2012, she also led the league in batting average with a career best and set a personal best with four hits on August 25 vs. the Akron Racers.
 She had a hit in the championship finale, though her team was bested by the Chicago Bandits.
 The Pride also made it to the Cowles Cup Championship every other year of her career, winning titles in 2010, 2013–2014, Lowe playing in all except 2009–2010.
 On August 8, 2013, Lowe set another career high with 3 RBIs in a victory over the NY NJ Comets.
 She played her last season setting a career high in doubles.
-She also had a career best 22 consecutive game hit streak from July 13-August 16: .408 (31/76) with 7 RBIs and 7 doubles, slugging .500%.
+She also had a career best 22 consecutive game hit streak from July 13–August 16: .408 (31/76) with 7 RBIs and 7 doubles, slugging .500%.

 Lowe announced her retirement as a player after the 2014 season.
 Subsequently, the Pride announced the Lowe would be inducted into the USSSA Hall of Fame, and that her jersey number 26 would be retired.